wendyverdonk93/docs/content/business/accounting/reports/payout-report.md

 url: '/reports/payout-report/'
 ---

-Payout reports let you:

-- See the specific transactions and fees included in a payout.
+The Payout report provides an overview of the specific transactions and fees included in a payout.

-- Match payouts to specific orders or invoices for accounting purposes.
+It is helpful for matching payouts to specific orders or invoices for accounting purposes.

+Supported format: Excel

 {{< details title="Report contents" >}}
 &nbsp;
-The Payout report lists:

 - Report created: the date the report was generated
 - Payout ID: the reference number for this payout
 - Logic: what time the payout was made